cbds/GettingAndCleaningData/CodeBook.md

 #### Feature Descriptions

 * Subject
-  - An integer from 1-30 that identifies the one of the 30 volunteers who participated in the experiment
+  - An integer from 1-30 that identifies the one of the 30 volunteers who participated in the experiment.
+This feature has no units.

 * Activity
   - One of 6 activities associated with the corresponding measurements.
+This feature has no units.
 The Activity field appears as a string in the dataset for ease of understanding (e.g., WALKING).
 The numbers 1-6 were used in the original datasets, and are mapped to the activity labels as shown below.
     * 1 WALKING
     * 2 WALKING_UPSTAIRS
     * 3 WALKING_DOWNSTAIRS